 The Heading Image

-If not using a logo in the Heading Menu, there is the option to include an image overlaid on the Heading Image.
+There is the option to include an image overlaid on the Heading Image.
+This is separate from any logo used in the Menu bar.

 A further setting gives the option to hide this logo on any pages using the Overlaid Title.
 We recommend using this option unless your logo is much wider than it is tall and all Titles are kept short, to avoid the logo and Title overlapping.